 Katrina Virgona.
 Photograph: Richard Woldendorp 2015

-Katrina Virgona was born in Cairns, North Queensland and moved to Fiji for four years with her family when she was nine.
-On her return, she lived, worked and studied in various locations around Australia before finally settling in Perth in 1984.
-Katrina has completed two Bachelor degrees majoring in psychology (University of New England, NSW) and in visual arts (with First Class Honours from Curtin University, WA).
+Katrina Virgona was born in Cairns, North Queensland, and moved to Fiji for four years with her family when she was around nine.
+On her return, she lived, worked, and studied in various locations around Australia before finally settling in Perth in 1984.
+Katrina has completed two Bachelor’s degrees majoring in psychology (University of New England, NSW) and in visual arts (with First Class Honours/Curtin University, WA).
 She also has an Associate Diploma in Visual Arts Management from the Central Institute of Technology, WA.

-She conducts art and textile workshops, and teaches art theory in the School of Design and Art at Curtin University.
-In her studio practice, Katrina creates 3D artworks and contemporary textile jewellery pieces, drawing on a diverse range of materials including wool, wire, wood, metal, fur and human hair.
-Many artworks are visually informed by an ongoing interest in the psychology and physicality of anthropological fetish objects.
-Katrina’s work has been exhibited and collected locally, nationally and internationally.
+Katrina conducts art and textile workshops, and teaches art theory in the School of Media, Creative Arts, and Social Inquiry at Curtin University.
+In her studio practice, she creates 3D artworks, and contemporary textile jewellery pieces drawing on a diverse range of materials including wool, wire, wood, metal, fur, and hair.
+Katrina’s work has been exhibited and published locally, nationally, and internationally.